travelping/ergw_aaa/README.md

 [![Coverage Status][coveralls badge]][coveralls]
 [![Erlang Versions][erlang version badge]][travis]

-This is a companion project for the [erGW project][1] to provide an abstract AAA (Authentication, Authorisation and Accounting) interface for protocols based on erGW.
+This is a companion project for the [erGW project][1] to provide an abstract AAA (Authentication, Authorization and Accounting) interface for protocols based on erGW.

 Supported backend providers are: